My Brother the Pig: Cast

 Animal actors Bronco, Gloria, Patches, Piggy, Red, and Trouble portray Pig George.

 Release

-According to Michael A. Schuman, My Brother the Pig was given a brief theatrical run, after which it was "soon forgotten".
+According to author Michael A. Schuman, My Brother the Pig was given a brief theatrical run, after which it was "soon forgotten".

 Reception

 The Dove Foundation gave the movie its seal of approval, writing, "The adventure the kids go on with their nanny to save Kathy's brother George is filled with fun and excitement."
 Kim R. Holston and Warren Hope reviewed the film, calling it "mildly entertaining but strains credulity".